Tom Hanks: Marriage and family

-Politics and activism
+Political views and activism

 Hanks has donated to many Democratic politicians, and during the 2008 United States presidential election uploaded a video to his MySpace account endorsing Barack Obama.
 He also narrated a 2012 documentary, The Road We've Traveled, created by Obama for America.
 In 2016, Hanks endorsed former Secretary of State Hillary Clinton in the 2016 presidential election.

 Hanks was outspoken about his opposition to the 2008 Proposition 8, an amendment to the California constitution that defined marriage as a union only between a man and a woman.
-Hanks and others raised over US$44 million to campaign against the proposition, in contrast to the supporters' $39 million, but Proposition8 passed with 52% of the vote.
-It was overruled in June 2013, when the Ninth Circuit lifted its stay of the district court's ruling, enabling Governor Jerry Brown to order same-sex marriage officiations to resume.
+Hanks and others raised over US$44 million to campaign against the proposition.
 While premiering a TV series in January 2009, Hanks called supporters of Proposition 8 "un-American" and criticized LDS Church members, who were major proponents of the bill, for their views on marriage and role in supporting the bill.
 About a week later, he apologized for the remark, saying that nothing is more American than voting one's conscience.

 A proponent of environmentalism, Hanks is an investor in electric vehicles and owns a Toyota RAV4 EV and the first production AC Propulsion eBox.
 He was a lessee of an EV1 before it was recalled, as chronicled in the documentary Who Killed the Electric Car?
 He was on the waiting list for an Aptera 2 Series.
 Hanks serves as campaign chair of the Hidden Heroes Campaign of the Elizabeth Dole Foundation.
 The stated mission of the campaign is to inspire a national movement to more effectively support the military and veteran caregivers.

-In 2004, while touring the White House, Hanks learned that the press corps did not have a coffee pot, and shortly thereafter he donated an espresso machine.
+In 2004, while touring the White House, Hanks learned that the press corps did not have a coffee pot, and shortly thereafter, he donated an espresso machine.
 He again donated new machines in 2010 and 2017.
-His 2017 donation was accompanied by a note that read "To the White House Press Corps, Keep up the good fight for Truth, Justice, and the American Way.
+His 2017 donation was accompanied by a note that read, "To the White House Press Corps, Keep up the good fight for Truth, Justice, and the American Way.
 Especially for the truth part."

-He endorsed former Vice President Joe Biden in the 2020 Presidential election.
+He endorsed former Vice President Joe Biden in the 2020 presidential election.